CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

             MinDeltaPhiMhtJets_cleaned = abs(jet.DeltaPhi(mhtvec))
 ```

-<b>Exercise: Incldue the disappearing track tag in the script and add a branch which contains a boolean whether event contains one or more disappearing track(s).</b> Apply your signal region cuts, too.
-You can then plot this branch variable and calculate the fake rate.
+<b>Exercise: Include the disappearing track tag in the script and add a branch which contains the number of disappearing track per event.</b> Apply your signal region cuts as well.
+You can then plot this new variable and calculate the fake rate.

-There is likely to be a prompt background contamination in the selected events.
+There is likely a prompt background contamination in the selected events.
 In the following, you will measure this contamination.

-<b>Exercise: Check the generator information (MC truth) to verify that a disappearing track is not due to a charged genParticle.</b> For each track, loop over the generator tracks and do a ΔR matching with a small cone (ΔR<0.01).
+<b>Exercise: Check the generator information (MC truth) to verify that a disappearing track is not due to a charged genParticle.</b> For each track, loop over the generator particles and do a ΔR matching with a small cone (ΔR<0.01).
 Save the number of disappearing tracks per event in a new branch.

 Now you can determine the fake rate in your signal region with and without the MC truth information.
 The difference between the two rates is then the prompt background contribution, which you can express as a factor.